 Devesi stiffened and took a sip of her drink to hide her reaction.
 She had to be careful of Dion because he had the power to do whatever he wanted to her.
 She quickly went back over everything she had said so far.
 Everything she had told them was true.
 Dion had no reason to reprimand her.

 ‘You are the first person in your age group to become a full service courier.
 That was how you came to our attention in the first place.
-A son of a current regional executive administrator for the Archive Guild, who had been working very hard to break the record, found out that the prize had already been won for his age group and lodged a formal protest.’
+A son of a current regional executive administrator for the Archive Guild, who had been working very hard, found out that the prize had already been won and lodged a formal protest.’
 Dion said.

-‘I didn’t know, no one told me I had broken the record.’
+‘I didn’t know, no one told me.’
 Devesi said.

 The air felt too thin to breathe and details of asphyxiation symptoms began to swirl around in her head as though she needed to counter the effects of being at a high altitude.